DataTable Component

 Now that we have our styled bases, we're going to build the basic DataTable

-component which will receive the @tanstack/solid-table
+component which will receive the @tanstack/solid-table object and render it.

 namespace Partas.Solid.Example